wcjohnchen/capstoneProject2/README.md

 ## Aim

 The goal of this study is to accurately predict housing prices by comparing various machine learning models: linear, ridge, lasso, decision tree, random forest, gradient boosting regression, and convolutional neural network (CNN)-based classification.
-This dataset includes relevant features and images of houses in Southern California (https://www.kaggle.com/ted8080/house-prices-and-images-socal).
+This dataset includes relevant features and images of houses in Southern California.
+It is available at: https://www.kaggle.com/ted8080/house-prices-and-images-socal.

 ## Exploratory Data Analysis

+The dataset contains 15,474 house entires and corresponding images.
+A list of features in the dataset includes:
+1. Image ID
+2. Street
+3. City
+4. City code
+5. Bed
+6. Bath
+7. Square foot
+8. Price

 Figure.
 Histograms.